As beneficial as they are beautiful- if you’re not growing chamomile in your garden, then you’re missing out!

 Roman chamomile is classified as a perennial, which means it will live for several growing seasons, instead of just one.
 German chamomile is classified as an annual, meaning its lifecycle only lasts for one singular growing season.
 However, despite German chamomile being an annual, it is a fast self-sower.
 When the lifecycle ends for German chamomile, it will release seeds into the ground.
 These seeds will quickly grow into a new generation of herb.
 Because of this, it is very likely you’ll only have to plant chamomile seeds once.

 German and Roman both appear to have daisy-like flowers with white petals and a yellow center.
 German chamomile’s petals have a fuller appearance and their yellow center in more of a round globe shape.
 Whereas Roman chamomile’s petals appear more spaced out and the yellow center is flattened.

 In addition, they differ greatly in terms of height.
 German chamomile is the taller of the two, growing upright and reaching a height of around 2 feet tall.
 Roman chamomile grows closer to the ground and reaches a height of roughly 1 foot tall.
-The foliage of Roman chamomile have a feathery appearance, and is the choice for planting around paths for aesthetic purposes.
+The foliage of Roman chamomile has a feathery appearance and is the choice for planting around paths for aesthetic purposes.
 In England, Roman chamomile is also an acceptable lawn substitute.

 Medicinal Uses & Benefits